Vidéotron: Services

 Vidéotron serves 1,830,400 cable television customers, including over 1,517,600 digital cable subscribers.
 Vidéotron also has more than 1,408,200 high-speed cable Internet subscribers, the most in Quebec.
 As of September 2013, the company had activated 478,000 mobile phones, and was providing cable telephone service to nearly 1,281,200 customers.
 Vidéotron's cable services are available in the greater areas of Montreal, Quebec City, Gatineau, Sherbrooke, Trois-Rivières and Saguenay.
 Vidéotron also serves areas in eastern Ontario, such as Rockland and the surrounding municipality of Clarence-Rockland, as well as parts of New Brunswick near the Quebec border.

 Vidéotron offers broadband and IPTV-based digital cable television under the Helix and Illico brands, which is based on Comcast's X1 platform and hardware.
 Helix serves as a successor to the company's existing Illico TV digital cable platform.
 Vidéotron's community channels are branded as MAtv.

 The company offers a subscription video on-demand service known as Illico+ (formerly Club Illico).
 It has produced original series such as Escouade 99, Portrait-Robot, The Night Logan Woke Up (La nuit où Laurier Gaudreault s'est réveillé) and Mégantic.

 Vidéotron cable services were once available in the United Kingdom, but were acquired and merged into Cable & Wireless plc along with Bell Cablemedia and NYNEX Corporation in 1997.
 The company also used to operate in Africa and the United States.
 One of its previous subsidiaries – Videotron Telecom (not to be confused with Videotron Mobile) – was financed by the Carlyle Group.

 Vidéotron has provided telecommunication services to business and governments since the integration of Vidéotron Télécom into Vidéotron Ltée.
-The services include dark fiber, SONET, ATM, and Ethernet links as well as video circuits used by various Quebec television networks.
+The services include dark fibre, SONET, ATM, and Ethernet links as well as video circuits used by various Quebec television networks.